steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

 classes are instantiated and add the new type.
 Niether compiler will offer any warnings for a new interface subclass.
 For pattern matching polymorphism, the compiler will warn that there are missing cases every place a change needs to be made.
-So while harder to add a new type with pattern matching, it is safer.
+While harder to add a new type with pattern matching, it is safer.

 || Adding a Type  | Modifying Behavior |
 |------------- |------------- | ------------- |